Democrats press Trump's Supreme Court pick over new documents

 In the 2002 email, Kavanaugh said that although he favored race-neutral policies in policing, there was an “interim question of what to do before a truly effective and comprehensive race-neutral system is developed and implemented.”

-Kavanaugh wrote in another email from 2001 that some U.S. Transportation Department affirmative action regulations used “a lot of legalisms and disguises to mask what is a naked racial set-aside.”
+Kavanaugh also wrote in a 2001 email that some U.S. Transportation Department affirmative action regulations used “a lot of legalisms and disguises to mask what is a naked racial set-aside.”
 Affirmative action refers to policies that favor groups like racial minorities in practices such as hiring that have experienced past discrimination.

 If confirmed by the Senate, Kavanaugh is seen as likely to tilt the nation’s highest judicial body even further to the right.
 That prospect worries Democrats and heartens Republicans on volatile issues including abortion, gun rights, gay rights, the death penalty, religious liberty and business regulation.

+On Wednesday, Kavanaugh declined to answer whether a president would have to respond to a court’s subpoena, saying he could be asked to rule on the matter.
+But under questioning by Durbin on the scope of presidential power in general, Kavanaugh underscored judicial authority.

+“When a court order requires a president to do something or prohibits a president from doing something under the Constitution or laws of the United States, under our constitutional system, that is the final word,” Kavanaugh said.

-As on Wednesday, Kavanaugh faced questions on presidential power, some reflecting on his time working for Bush.
-In one exchange with Democratic Senator Dianne Feinstein, Kavanaugh stressed the importance of lawyers pushing back against a president.
+Responding to Democratic Senator Dianne Feinstein, Kavanaugh mentioned the importance of lawyers pushing back against a president.
+“Lawyers need to have backbone even in pressured moments to say ‘no,’” Kavanaugh said.

-“Lawyers need to have backbone even in pressured moments to say ‘no.’ One of the most important responsibilities of an executive branch lawyer in the passions of the moment when the pressure’s on, when the president wants to do something, perhaps is to go into the Oval Office and say, ‘No, you shouldn’t do this,’” said Kavanaugh, who a day earlier also told the committee that “no one is above the law.”

-The hearing opened with Democrats complaining that the documents had not already been made public by the committee’s Republican leaders.
-They were released minutes later.
+The hearing opened with Democrats complaining that various documents had not already been made public by the committee’s Republican leaders.
+They were released by the committee minutes later.

 Booker called the process used by the committee to decide which documents to make public “a bit of sham,” a characterization rejected by the panel’s chairman, Chuck Grassley.
+Booker said he was willing to face possible punishment under Senate rules by releasing the documents himself, although Republicans said they had already agreed to release them.

 “No senator deserves to sit on this committee or serve in the Senate, in my view, if they decide to be a law unto themselves and willingly flout the rules of the Senate and the determination of confidentiality and classification.
-That is irresponsible and conduct unbecoming a senator,” he said.
+That is irresponsible and conduct unbecoming a senator,” Republican Senator John Cornyn said of Booker.

 “Running for president is no excuse for violating the rules of the Senate or of the confidentiality of the documents that we are privy to,” Cornyn added.